Transparency Code Explained

 Under the Transparency Code, from April 2015 smaller authorities, including town and parish councils with a turnover of less than £25,000 have been required to publish the following information online (click on each to visit the location on this web site):

-Here's a bit more detail:- (or see the DCLG's paper)
+Here's a bit more detail:- (or see the Department for Communities and Local Government's paper about Transparency Code)

 All items of expenditure above £100

 You must publish a list of all transactions which are over £100 (where possible, excluding recoverable VAT).
+You can meet the requirement by publishing your Cashbook.
 The list must include:

 Date Summary Amount VAT